andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

 }
 ```

-Now connect them to form controls in your layout.
+Now connect them to the form controls in your layout.
 Party and time are custom form controls—lists, basically.
-They are rendered using `v-for` with `@click` listeners.
+They are rendered by using `v-for` with `@click` listeners.
 Date is populated with `v-for` and is connected to `selectedDate` with `v-model` like all [regular form controls](./../Data/forms.html):

 ```html {3,10,11,19}
 <div>Party</div>